 As the years have progressed, interior designs have become increasingly minimalist, albeit with a slight twist.
 Modern décor is fortunate in that it avoids the cold, stark look that is sometimes associated with the trend and instead adopts a warm and comfortable ambience.
-It is bright and welcoming rather than dark and spare.
+It is bright and welcoming rather than dark and spare.–Giving your home a new shine is something that many are seeking nowadays.
+A personalized sign can say a lot about your living space and you as a person.
+It helps present your home and make it yours.
 There are a few specific influences that have fueled this difference, so here is what to look out for if you’re aiming to make sure your home is fashionable this year.

 - Color: Monochrome and neutral colors are among the most popular choices for modern homes.
 When used subtly, they provide a great backdrop that can highlight bright, bold accessories that really make a statement.
 You can choose neutral tones on walls and floors and complementary hues for the paintwork on your doors and window frames.
 The modern twist on color schemes is that butterflies are very much in the frame when it comes to accessorizing and no longer confined to children’s bedrooms.
 You will find them on everything from kitchen containers to wallpaper.
 They could serve as a perfect addition to that feature wall in your neutral dining room.